Emergency Contraception (Morning-After Pill) at a Glance

 - irregular bleeding

-If you use the morning-after pill frequently, it may cause your period to be irregular.
+If you use emergency contraception frequently, it may cause your period to be irregular.
 Emergency contraception should not be used as a form of ongoing birth control because there are other forms of birth control that are a lot more effective.

 We all like to be prepared.
 That is why it's a great idea to keep some emergency contraception in your medicine cabinet or bedside table in case of an accident.
-Having the morning-after pill on hand will let you take it as soon as possible after unprotected intercourse, when it is most effective.
+Having emergency contraception on hand will let you take it as soon as possible after unprotected intercourse, when it is most effective.
 If you are younger than 17, you can ask your health care provider for a prescription that you can fill ahead of time.
-Emergency contraception is safe, effective, and should be widely available.
-But because of certain policies and personal bias, some women may have a hard time getting it.
+Emergency contraception is safe, effective, and should be widely available but because of certain policies and personal bias, some people may have a hard time getting it.
 If you are having trouble getting emergency contraception from your local pharmacy or health care provider, contact your local Planned Parenthood health center.
 We can help you get the medicine you need.

 The cost of emergency contraception varies a great deal.
 It may cost anywhere from $10 to $70.
 If you are not 17 and need a prescription, the health center visit may cost up to $250, depending on where you live.